 To modify this structure for a weekly or monthly report, just focus in on pages 5 and 6, but include 1-2 high level points from pages 1 and 2 and a brief statement about the capabilities being built.

-Most innovators think that project reports are a waste of time.
-But, if you create project reports that help to create context and push meaningful decisions forward, you’ll not only want to share them with executives and your governance teams, but with your peers too.
+Most innovators think that putting time into designing a project report with purpose is a waste of time.
+But, if you create them to help create context and push meaningful decisions forward, you’ll not only want to share them with executives and your governance teams, but with your peers too.
 You’ll want everyone in the organization to see your project at a glance and offer insights and assistance at the right time and place.